Afternoon Walk At Lake Dillon

 before two months passed.”

 When snowpack lets go early, the watershed exhales winter too soon.
-Warm days like this one accelerate the melt, forcing tributaries like grubby fingers to spring up and rake down the thawing soils.
+Warm days like this one accelerate the melt, and tributaries reach out like arms to rake down the thawing soils.
 Instead of soaking in with all the nutrients, the water’s pulse runs off downslope.
-This overland flow gathers silts and clays, which is deposited in cloudy fans at the water’s edge.
+This overland flow elopes with silts and clays, hastily deposited in cloudy fans at the water’s edge.

 Sun on Tenmile Range,